 The International Council for Local Environmental Initiatives set up this Program to address greenhouse issues.
 The Program operates on a five-milestone framework.
-The City has successfully achieved Milestone 4.
-In 2006/07 the City will spend \$15,000 to assess progress towards its greenhouse gas reduction goals and review its Green House Action Plan initiatives.
+The City has successfully achieved Milestone 5.
+In 2006/07 the City plans to spend \$15,000 to assess progress towards its greenhouse gas reduction goals and review its Green House Action Plan initiatives.